 When cooking king crab, you’ll want to ensure you don’t overcook the meat, as this can damage the crustacean’s prized texture and taste.
 One of the most popular methods of cooking king crab is to steam the parts or body in a large pot for around five minutes.
 In nearly every king crab cooking method, the goal is to defrost and warm the meat instead of cooking it.
 This is the best way to preserve the meat’s natural flavor and texture.
 If you want to add extra sauces or flavors, you can also broil the crab (3-4 minutes) or barbecue it (5 minutes).

 When cooking king crab, a shell cracker or nutcracker is nearly essential.
 The shell is thick and tough, and using a tool will prevent both frustration and potential injuries.
 If you want to retrieve the meat in large pieces, you can use a pair of kitchen shears to cut lengthwise down the legs.
 You can also find general tips for cooking crab.

-When you buy king crab, you’ll typically have the option to choose between legs, full crabs, and claws.
+When you order king crab online or over the phone, you’ll typically have the option to choose between legs, full crabs, and claws.
 These options are almost always sold pre-cooked and frozen, often sold by the pound.
 The yield for king crab legs is around 70% meat; if you buy one pound of crab, you’ll have around 0.7 pounds to eat.
 Keep in mind that the percentage yield goes up as the size of the crab goes up, meaning that larger crabs, like kings, have better meat yields.
 If you can, research whether your provider keeps the shoulder attached, as this can add unwanted weight.

 Some providers will sell king crabs live, but unless you’re an experienced professional, we don’t recommend this.
 The crabs are often large and wily, making shipping extremely difficult and the cooking process even more so.
 Once your crab arrives, it will last in a home freezer for up to four months and thawed in the refrigerator for up to two days.